splunk/splunk-sdk-python/README.md

 #### Run the unit tests

-The Splunk SDK for Python contains a collection of unit tests.
+The Splunk Enterprise SDK for Python contains a collection of unit tests.
 To run them, open a command prompt in the **/splunk-sdk-python** directory and enter:

     make